 For further information on our faculty and programs, please visit our website at: http://host.jhu.edu.

 Before candidates begin full-time research on their dissertations, they must prepare themselves adequately in the appropriate fields of knowledge, become skilled in the techniques of historical research, and be able to carry out a sustained piece of historical analysis and writing.

 In the first year of the program students are introduced to the methods and techniques of research and complete a year-long survey course in the history of science or the history of medicine.
 Students in their second year of study present a research paper to the department.
 In the second and third years of study, students complete three “fields” or concentrations.
-One field should be within the Program, one in a historical discipline outside the Program, and the third is negotiable depending on student interests and needs.
+One field must be within the Department, one outside the department generally in a historical discipline, and the third is negotiable depending on student interests and needs.
 Our students have also done historical fields with curators or research historians at the Smithsonian Institution.
 The third field can extend beyond historical subjects and may involve a scientific subject, for example.
 A field is intended to demonstrate a student's mastery of a specific body of knowledge, both for the student's own scholarly work and as a preparation for teaching.
 The fields are individually arranged and satisfied.
 Before being admitted for formal candidacy for the degree, the student must also demonstrate a reading knowledge of two foreign languages.
 If a student’s native language, excluding English, is research related, the native language may fulfil a language requirement.
 Students are expected to submit a dissertation prospectus by the end of the summer after their third year.
 The final requirement for the Ph.D. degree is the completion of a dissertation that is an original contribution to historical knowledge and of a standard suitable for publication.